microsoft/AIforEarth-API-Development/Quickstart.md

     return send_file(prediction_stream)
 ```
 ## Create AppInsights instrumentation keys
 [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview) is an Azure service for application performance management.
 We have integrated with Application Insights to provide advanced monitoring capabilities.

-Create a new instance of Application Insights from the [Azure portal](https://portal.azure.com) and get your instrumentation key by following the instructions in the [below link](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-create-new-resource) (you can stop after the "Copy the instrumentation key" step).
-Then, follow the instructions from the [second link](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-live-stream#sdk-requirements) to create a live stream key as well.
-Store both of these keys in a safe place.
+You will need to generate both an Instrumentation key and a Live Stream key to use in your application.

 - [Instrumentation key](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-create-new-resource)